 Write up a summary of your qualifications, personalize with any additional insights/added value you bring, and reinforce strong interest in the job. (“I am excited by the prospect of bringing my experiences in XYZ to [the company]... ).
 Thank the reader their time and indicate your desire to explore the opportunity together. (“Thank you for your consideration; I look forward to exploring the opportunity together/I hope we have a chance to explore the value I would bring to the team...”)

-you can fill out.
+This step-by-step guide is also available as a you can fill out.
 Your cover letter does not strictly have to follow this format.
 Rather, guide aims to help you get started and introduce you to best-practices.
-Do bring your own personal voice to the letter and adjust the tone to suit the role/company, like in this short
+Do bring your own personal voice to the letter and adjust the tone to suit the role/company, like in this short.